Eleven Point Pre-Ride Maintenance Checks

 2. Wheel Bearing Tightness – With the bike off the ground grip the top of the wheel and try to rock it from side to side.
 Any looseness in the wheel bearings will be identified by the wheels moving and would be an indication that the bearings either need adjusting or maybe even replacing.

 4. Tyres – Checking your tyres should become second nature before embarking on a ride, but don’t just make sure that they are inflated to the correct pressure.
-Also check them for signs of wear, cracking, bulges, and any foreign objects embedded in them or lodged in the tread.
+Also check them for signs of wear, cracking, bulges, and foreign objects embedded in them or lodged in the tread.
 They are your only interface to the road, look after them.

 6. Pedals – While you’re checking the bottom bracket it’s worthwhile giving the pedals (and if you have plenty of time, the chain ring bolts) a good look over to make sure everything is tight and isn’t going to cause an annoying creak or rattle.

-If you found this advice helpful please consider supporting us by buying a tea at www.buymeacoffee.com/cyclinglabs
+If you found this advice helpful, please consider supporting us by buying a tea at www.buymeacoffee.com/cyclinglabs